nativeit-dev/tacoscript/docs/content/functions/no01-commands.md

     - touch: data.txt>
 ```

 The `user` parameter allows to run commands as a specific user.

-In Linux systems this will require sudo rights for the
-tacoscript binary.
-In Windows this command will be ignored.
+**Platform Requirements:**
+- **Linux/macOS**: Requires root/sudo privileges.
+Tacoscript must be run with `sudo` to switch users.
+If not running as root, a warning will be logged and the command will likely fail with permission denied.
+- **Windows**: User switching is not implemented and will log a warning.

 Switching users allows to create resources (file, services, folders etc) with the ownership of the specified user.

 After running the above script, tacoscript will create a `data.txt` file with the ownership of `www-data` user.